MicrosoftDocs/win32/desktop-src/cossdk/the-physical-model--application-architecture.md

 ---
-Description: 'After the conceptual and logical models are complete, you can make decisions on the physical implementation of the application.' ms.assetid: '18c440f0-88c8-4738-9f29-c82772439b51'
+Description: After the conceptual and logical models are complete, you can make decisions on the physical implementation of the application. ms.assetid: 18c440f0-88c8-4738-9f29-c82772439b51
-title: 'The Physical Model: Application Architecture'
+title: The Physical Model Application Architecture ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Physical Model: Application Architecture